 Instructions

-- Prep your super firm tofu: Remove the packaging and blotting gently with a paper towel.
-Cut the tofu however you like--we did triangles but cubes or rectangular slabs also work!
+- Prep your super firm tofu by removing the packaging and blotting gently with a paper towel.
+Cut the tofu however you like—we did triangles but cubes or rectangular slabs also work!
 If you did not buy super firm tofu (the kind that comes vacuum sealed), drain out all the water and press the block of tofu in either a tofu press or between two plates/cutting boards with a heavy weight on them for 20-30 minutes.
 Waterlogged tofu will not get very crispy.

 - If baking, prep oven: If you are baking the panko breaded tofu, preheat the oven to 425 degrees Fahrenheit (218 degrees Celsius) and line a baking tray with a silicone baking mat or parchment paper.

-- Oven method: Similar to the air fryer method, lay your breaded tofu on a lined baking tray.
+- Oven method: Similar to the air fryer method, lay your breaded tofu on a lined baking tray or shallow dish.
 Leave an inch of space around each piece so they can crisp up better.
 Optionally spray each with a little avocado oil (or similar, don’t use olive or coconut oil), but it’s not a necessity.
 The panko is still great without oil.
 Bake for 15-25 minutes, flipping halfway through and removing when both sides are the level of doneness you prefer.
-Panko tofu is done when both sides are at least medium browned in color and crispy to the touch.
+The panko tofu is done when both sides are at least medium browned in color and crispy to the touch.

-- Serve: Serve immediately with your favorite dipping sauce like vegan bbq sauce, vegan ranch, vegan mayo mixed with sriracha, ketchup, etc. Or put it in another dish and enjoy however you like.
+- Serve immediately with your favorite dipping sauce like Vegan BBQ Sauce, soy sauce, sweet chili sauce, Vegan Ranch, vegan mayo mixed with sriracha and rice vinegar, ketchup, or any other of your favorite dipping sauces.
+Or put it in any other dish!

 Notes